 Himeji Castle

 During the early 1600s, the castle was rebuilt and expanded with several buildings and moats being added to the castle complex.
-Himeji Castle has remained intact throughout the years, surviving bombings during world war two and natural disasters.
-In 1993 Himeji Castle was registered as a UNESCO world heritage site and it is also a national treasure.
-Himeji Castle
+Himeji Castle has remained intact throughout the years, surviving bombings during World War Two and natural disasters.
+In 1993 Himeji Castle was registered as a UNESCO World Heritage Site and it is also a national treasure.

 Himeji Castle restoration

-After undergoing several years of restorations, Himeji Castle was fully re-opened to the public in March 2015.
+After undergoing several years of restoration, Himeji Castle was fully re-opened to the public in March 2015.
 Our first visit to the castle was in October 2014.
-It had previously been covered with scaffolding and the public were able to enter an observation area to watch the restoration works being carried out.
+It had previously been covered with scaffolding and the public was able to enter an observation area to watch the restoration works being carried out.
 When we visited, the scaffolding had all been removed and the castle was now fully visible.
-A crane still remained on site.
+A crane remained on site.

 Himeji Castle with kids